 Signallers.
 In most jurisdictions, unless the operator of a lifting device has an unobstructed and clear view of its operation, you must designate a worker to give signals to the operator for the safe operation of the device.
-(See this chart for information on when the OHS laws require the use of signallers in general in the workplace.)
 Without a signaller, the operator is working blind, which can have tragic results.

 Example: A worker was using a boom crane to unload a truck when the boom contacted an overhead power line, fatally electrocuting him.
 His employer was convicted of several safety violations, including failing to ensure that a competent worker designated as a signaller was in place, and was fined $85,000 [Evans Lumber and Builders Supply Ltd., Govt.
 News Release, July 23, 2013].

 Generally, the signaller will use a system of hand signals to communicate with the operator, although some jurisdictions also permit the use of other systems, such as two-way radios, if the use of hand signals isn’t practical or safe.
 Signallers should be readily identifiable to lifting device operators.
 And operators should act only on the signals from signallers—not gestures made by other workers.